rfahd1525/AI-Powered-Talking-Board/README.md

 ## Security Notes

-- Never commit your `config.js` file with your actual API key
-- Consider implementing rate limiting for production use
 - OpenAI API usage will incur costs based on your usage
 - The API key is exposed in client-side code.
 For production, implement a backend proxy